-The Wizarding World of Harry Potter – Diagon Alley and Hogsmeade have been successful beyond even the most optimistic expectations.
+The Wizarding World of Harry Potter (which consists of both Hogsmeade and Diagon Alley) has been successful beyond even the most optimistic of expectations.
 While this is certainly good news for Universal and Potter fans, it creates a bit of a dilemma for everyday guests.
 With this in mind, let us share a few ideas for beating the crowds at the Wizarding World.

 1. Stay on-site

 If at all possible, stay at one of Universal Orlando’s on-site hotels when you come to visit The Wizarding World of Harry Potter:

 Universal’s flagship resort, Portofino Bay is usually the highest-priced hotel but has the largest rooms and most amenities.
 It’s also somewhat removed from the noise of the theme parks.
 Learn more about this hotel.

 The most popular on-site hotel sits right next to Universal Studios Florida.
 It has a killer pool area.
 Learn more about this hotel.

 Often the least-expensive “luxury” on-site hotel, Royal Pacific is closest to Islands of Adventure and features a luau Saturday nights.
 It is very popular for first-time Universal visitors.
 Learn more about this hotel.

 Loews Sapphire Falls Resort